KevinPramudyanto/fortvault/README.md

 ### Signup Page

 <img src="./readme/signup.png" alt="Signup Page" width="800">
-User can create their account, as a store manager.
+User can create an account, as a store manager.

 ### Signin Page

 <img src="./readme/signin.png" alt="Signin Page" width="800">
 User can login to their account.
-Store manager will be able to manage the inventory and workers.
-Worker will be able to view and borrow the inventory.
+Store manager will be able to manage their inventory and their workers.
+Worker will be able to view and borrow their manager's inventory.

 ### Inventory Page

 <img src="./readme/readtools.png" alt="Inventory Page" width="800">
-Both manager and worker will be able to view the inventory.
+Upon login, user will be redirected to the inventory page.
+Manager can see their inventory, and worker can see their manager's inventory

 ### Manage Inventory Page

 <img src="./readme/createtool.png" alt="Create Inventory Page" width="800">
 <img src="./readme/updatetool.png" alt="Update Inventory Page" width="800">
 <img src="./readme/deletetool.png" alt="Delete Inventory Page" width="800">
-Manager will be able to create, update, and delete the inventory.
+Only manager is allowed to create, update, and delete their inventory.

 ### Borrow Inventory Page

 <img src="./readme/addtool.png" alt="Borrow Inventory Page" width="800">
 <img src="./readme/removetool.png" alt="Return Inventory Page" width="800">
-Worker will be able to borrow and return the inventory.
+Only worker is allowed to borrow and return their manager's inventory.

 ### Approve Inventory Page

 <img src="./readme/approvetool.png" alt="Approve Inventory Page" width="800">
 <img src="./readme/rejecttool.png" alt="Reject Inventory Page" width="800">
-Manager will be able to either approve or reject the inventory.
+After worker requests to borrow, their manager will be able to either approve or reject the request.

 ### Manage Worker Page

 <img src="./readme/getworkers.png" alt="Worker Page" width="800">
 <img src="./readme/addworker.png" alt="Add Worker Page" width="800">
 <img src="./readme/removeworker.png" alt="Remove Worker Page" width="800">
-Manager will be able to create account for their new worker, view the list of workers, or delete account of their worker.
+Manager will be able to create account for their new worker.
+Also they can view all their workers, or delete account of their worker.

 ### Notification Page